What is a Pacemaker or ICD Lead?

 How will I be admitted to hospital?

+The process is slightly different depending on whther the procedure is to be performed at Royal Melbourne or Melbourne Private Hospital.
 You will receive information from the hospital about the admission.
-Usually you will attend the pre-admission clinic on Ward 2 East at the Royal Melbourne Hospital one or two days before the procedure.
+Usually you will attend the pre-admission clinic at the hospital or via telehealth (video call) a few days before the procedure.
 You will meet members of the surgical and anaesthetic team as well as having a chest x-ray and some blood tests.
 You will then be admitted to hospital early on the day of the procedure.
 Some patients are directly admitted to the hospital before the procedure, or are transferred directly from another hospital.
 You will have the opportunity to ask questions to the doctors at the time of admission.

 How long is the stay in hospital?